Photo: Clinton Begley

 Some people choose to continue down through the Middle White Salmon for 5 more miles of class II-III+ whitewater.

 Flows: There is a foot gauge in Husum, monitored by a local who reports regularly to This Facebook Page.
-Runnable Summer flows are between 1.5'-3.5', it starts to get a bit trashy below 2'.
-If flows are above 4' the run changes and you want to be a class V boater who is following someone down.
+Summer flows are between 1.5'-3.5', it starts to get a bit trashy below 2'.
+If flows are above 4' the run changes and you want to be a class V boater who is following someone down your first time.
 In the summer you can ballpark flows by dividing the White Salmon @ Underwood gauge by 400 to get the level on the stick.